InspiredReality/Battle-Balloons/README.md

 5) *Start Popping*: Players take one of two actions during their turn.
   </br> a) Attack - Click an opponent's Balloon to reduce health, shown by # faces lit (-1)
   </br> b) Fortify - Transfer health from one of your Balloons to another (+1)
+6) *Lose*: Player who pops their opponent's Bust Balloon loses!
+  </br> a) Bust Balloon turns white/purple and others in cluster spin purple when Bust is popped
-6) *Win*: Player who pops their opponent's King Balloon wins!
+7) *Win*: Player who pops their opponent's King Balloon wins!
   </br> a) Crown Balloon turns white/yellow and others in cluster spin yellow when Crown is popped
-6.5) *Lose*: Player who pops their opponent's Bust Balloon loses!
-  </br> a) Bust Balloon turns white/purple and others in cluster spin purple when Bust is popped
-7) *Play Again*: **2x click** a Blink in each connected cluster to return to SETUP phase
+8) *Play Again*: **2x click** a Blink in each connected cluster to return to SETUP phase
   </br> a) At any point in the game, **2x click** restarts the game by going back to Setup Phase and re-randomizes balloon health

 ## ::Strategy::